Cregg Mill, County Galway: History

 In 2014 Cregg Mill and cottage were advertised for sale, with the advertisement noting that the property comprised three individual residential units (the mill, the former miller's cottage, and an apartment) totalling 1114.8 m2, with 27 rooms in total including a top floor loft style gallery of 139.35 m2.
 The mill remained for sale in 2016 and was eventually sold in August 2019.

 Structure

 The mill is constructed of limestone - ashlar on the façade and coursed elsewhere.
 The mill's entry in the National Inventory of Architectural Heritage (NIAH) describes such an ashlar façade as "a rarity, suggesting that the landowner spent considerable money on building the mill".
 The window sills are tooled limestone, with round-headed windows at the original attic level of gables.
-The NIAH entry notes that the appearance of the mill is "reminsicent of the façade of a country house and the doorcase may be compared to those of the Slane Mill (c.1760), Co.
+The NIAH entry notes that the appearance of the mill is "reminiscent of the façade of a country house and the doorcase may be compared to those of the Slane Mill (c.1760), Co.
 Louth".

 The mill is included on Galway County Council's Record of Protected Structures.